Evelinej/JS-Buddy/README.md

 # JS-Buddy
-I wanted to learn JavaScript better, so I made a Tamagotchi in JS for School.
+I wanted to learn JavaScript better, so I made a Tamagotchi in JS for school.

 You can check the values in the console, if you want.